Vietnamese Rangers: Rangers

-The 3rd, 5th, and 6th Ranger Groups, all operational in the III Corps area, were grouped together into the Third Ranger Command through which the ARVN attempted to form another division, but the lack of enough heavy weapons prevented this from happening.
+The 3rd, 5th, and 6th Ranger Groups, all operational in the III Corps area, were grouped into the Third Ranger Command through which the ARVN attempted to form another division, but the lack of enough heavy weapons prevented this from happening.

 Border Rangers

 A further 33 Ranger Border Defense Battalions also existed in 1973.
-These were the former CIDG units formed by the Americans and totaled 14,365 men.
+These were the former CIDG and LLDB units formed by the Americans and totaled 14,365 men.
 Border Ranger Battalions were smaller than their Ranger counterparts with 465 men versus the 575 to 650 of regular Rangers.

-In existence by March 1975 were also the following new formations in the Central Highlands, made up of mainly the former Ranger Border Defense Battalions being now consolidated into Ranger Groups of three battalion each:
+In existence by March 1975 were also the following new formations in the Central Highlands, made up of mainly the former Ranger Border Defense Battalions, being now consolidated into Ranger Groups of three battalions each: